Guman-Rajpurohit/Network-Port-Scanner-GUI/README.md

 ## Disclaimer

 Use this tool only on hosts and networks you own or have explicit permission to scan.
-Unauthorized port scanning may be illegal in your jurisdiction.
+Unauthorized port scanning may be illegal in your jurisdiction

 ## License